helidon-io/helidon/docs/se/config/advanced-configuration.md

 ## Filters, Overrides, and Token Substitution

 When your application retrieves a config value, the config system can transform it before returning the value, according to *filters*, *overrides*, and *tokens*.
-The config system provides some built-in instances of these you can use, and you can add your own as described in the sections which describe [filters][filters] and [overrides][overrides].
+The config system provides some built-in instances of these you can use, and you can add your own as described in the sections which describe [filters][filters] and [overrides](extensions.md#overridesource-spi).

 Your application can add filters and overrides explicitly to a config builder and the config system by default uses the Java service loader mechanism to locate all available filters and overrides and add them automatically to all config builders (unless your code disables that behavior for a given builder).